Shulamit Shamir: Biography

 Shamir was born in 1923 in Sofia in Bulgaria as Sara (Sarika) Levy.
 In her youth she joined the Betar youth movement.
 In 1941 she made Aliyah to Mandatory Palestine on the board of the ship "Darian 2" and was arrested by the British Mandate's authorities for being an illegal immigrant.
 She spent six months in the Mizraa detention camp near Acre, where she met Yitzhak Shamir, and another six months arrest in Atlit detainee camp.
 She joined the Lehi Jewish militant underground, and served as liaison for Yitzhak Shamir, the organization's commander.
 In Lehi she received the underground nickname "Shulamit" which became her first name.
 In 1944 Shulamit and Yitzhak married and in 1945 their son Yair was born.
 A year later, Yitzhak was captured and exiled by the British Mandate's authorities to Eritrea.
 While her husband was in exile, Shulamit was arrested.
 The next day, Haaretz newspaper reported on the arrest of "the important terrorist that the police have been looking for for years."
 During her imprisonment in the women's prison in Bethlehem, she went on hunger strike for 11 days demanding to be reunited with her toddler son.
 During the hunger strike she was taken to a hospital where doctors tried to force-feed her.
 In May 1948 she was released.

 When Yitzhak Shamir served in several political positions, Shulamit Shamir held a number of public positions in various associations and organizations.
-When Yitzhak Shamir served as Speaker of the Knesset, Shamir volunteered to work with bereaved families after the Yom Kippur War and later in Akim, helping to establish a village for the mentally retarded.
-During Yitzhak Shamir's tenure as Prime Minister, the "Public Council for the Elderly" was established on Shulamit Shamir's initiative.
+When Yitzhak Shamir served as Speaker of the Knesset, Shamir volunteered to work with bereaved families after the Yom Kippur War and later in Akim, helping to establish a village for the intellectually disabled.
+During Yitzhak Shamir's tenure as prime minister, the "Public Council for the Elderly" was established on Shulamit Shamir's initiative.
 Shulamit Shamir was appointed chairman of the council.
 Shulamit Shamir's activity reached pinnacle in the efforts on the Senior Citizens Law enacted in 1989.